 Notice the Breath

-Noticing the breath, which is the starting point for mindfulness, has many benefits and is absolutely helpful with anxiety.
+Noticing the breath, which is the starting point for mindfulness, has many benefits and is extremely helpful with anxiety.
 Noticing the breath forces our busy selves to slow down and become aware of our body.
-It allows us to sit in the present moment – not the past nor the future.
+It allows us to sit in the present moment – not the past, nor the future.

 A by-product of breath awareness is that our brains receive more oxygen, which also helps with anxiety!